IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The defined limit of autonomous operation for an AI agent: the set of conditions, action types, or resource thresholds beyond which the agent cannot proceed without human ratification.

-Autonomous AI agents present a governance challenge that conventional frameworks were not designed to address.
-An agent that can take sequences of actions, modify state, and interact with external systems creates compounding risk at each decision step.
-An agentic risk boundary is the explicit design of where that autonomy ends: what actions the agent may never take without human approval, what resource ceilings apply, and what triggers force a Suspended Handoff State.
-IMDA's 2026 Agentic AI Governance Framework sets out four dimensions of risk (task complexity, context switching, multi-agent interaction, and irreversibility) that inform how these boundaries should be drawn.
+Autonomous AI agents present a governance challenge conventional frameworks were not designed to address.
+An agent that takes sequences of actions, modifies state, and interacts with external systems creates compounding risk at each step.
+An agentic risk boundary defines where that autonomy ends: what actions require prior human approval, what resource ceilings apply, and what triggers a Suspended Handoff State.
+IMDA's 2026 Agentic AI Governance Framework treats task complexity, multi-agent interaction, and action irreversibility as inputs to the upfront risk assessment that sets these thresholds.

 These definitions reflect how Aivance uses these terms in engagements and deliverables.
 Some are established technical concepts; others (Suspended Handoff State, Agentic Risk Boundary) are terms Aivance has defined to fill gaps in the existing lexicon.
 Where regulatory frameworks use overlapping but distinct terminology, the relevant framework definition applies in compliance contexts.